The Politics of Exclusion

 Course learning outcomes

-• Conduct independent research utilising a variety of sources and methods
+• Conduct independent research utilising a variety of sources including peer reviewed, government documents and media sources.

 Prerequisite(s)